Creamy White Chicken Enchiladas

 -

-Let it Rest: Allow the enchiladas to sit for 5-10 minutes after baking.
-This helps them set, making serving much cleaner.
+Let It Rest: Allow the casserole to sit for about ten minutes after baking; this helps the sauce thicken up and makes serving much cleaner.

 Make It Different